kdg391/geoworld/privacy-policy.md

 - We do not use any third-party analytics services.
 - We do not log any data related to your usage.
-- If you create an account, we collect your username, email, and password.
+- When you create an account with an email and password, we collect your username, display name, email, and password.
+- When you create an account with Discord, we collect your Discord account email.
 - Passwords are encrypted.

 <br>